JayWan/JayWan.github.io/_posts/2017-11-20-Structuring Machine Learning Projects.md

 1. Fit training set well on cost function
   - Bigger Network
   - Better optimization algorithm
+  - Different NN architecture/hyperparameters searching

 2. Fit dev set well on cost function
   - Regularization
   - Bigger training set

 3. Fit test set well on cost function
   - Bigger dev set (Maybe over-tuned on dev set)

-3. Performs well in real world
+4. Performs well in real world
   - Change *dev set* or *cost function*

 # Metrics for ML algorithm

 **Think outside of the box, don't be constricted to a single specific error metric, define the metric that well captures what you really want to do.**

-Apply orthogonalization to this problem:
+Apply `orthogonalization` to this problem:

 > Worry separately about how to do well on one metric.